krichard410/krichard410/README.md

 - Polkadot Network and Blockchain
 - Java, React, R
 - DevRel
-- Advice for entering the tech industry & Mentorship
+- Advice for working in the tech industry & mentorship

 ### 📫 How to reach me:
 - [Personal Website](https://kirsten-richard.herokuapp.com/)